-- (a) The Board is authorized to issue a provisional certification letter to any applicant who is authorized to serve as a certified peace officer by any other state or federal jurisdiction, excluding the armed forces, which has established minimum law enforcement training standards that are equivalent to the standards established by Colorado as determined by the POST Director.
-The provisional applicant must be fully certified within the preceding three years and have served as a certified law enforcement officer in a full or part-time status in good standing in such other state or federal jurisdiction for more than one year.
-The applicant must additionally meet all of the following requirements: - Possess and submit a copy of their high school diploma, or high school equivalency certificate, or other evidence of successful completion of high school, including official college transcripts or degree, and; - (II) Possess and submit a copy of their current first aid and cardiopulmonary resuscitation certification, or equivalents; - (III) Truthfully complete and submit the POST Form 3 Application for Provisional Certification and a notarized copy of the Release of Information Form; - (IV) Successfully complete the fingerprint-based criminal history record check required under Rule 14; and - (V) If applicable, submits a copy of their official military discharge documents showing character of service other than dishonorable conditions - (VI) Pass the certification examination or, if leaving active out-of-state (the state in which the individual is certified) or federal peace officer employment, pass the certification exam within six (6) months from the date of issuance of the provisional certification. - (VII) Must receive Provisional certification within one year of submitting application.
+- (a) The Board is authorized to issue a provisional certification letter to any applicant who is authorized to serve as a certified peace officer by any other state or federal jurisdiction, excluding the armed forces, which has established minimum law enforcement training standards that are substantially equivalent to the standards established by Colorado as determined by the Director.
+The provisional applicant must be fully certified within the preceding three years and have served as a certified law enforcement officer in a full or part-time status in good standing in such other state or federal jurisdiction for more than one year, per § 24-31-308 (1)(a), C.R.S.
+The applicant must additionally meet all of the following requirements: - (I) Possess and submit a copy of their high school diploma, or high school equivalency certificate, or other evidence of successful completion of high school, including official college transcripts or degree, - (II) Possess and submit a copy of their current first aid and cardiopulmonary resuscitation certification, or equivalents; - (III) Truthfully complete and submit the POST Form 3 Application for Provisional Certification and a notarized copy of the Release of Information Form; - (IV) Is in good standing with Colorado POST as determined by the director; - (V) Successfully completes the fingerprint-based criminal history record check required under Rule 14; - (VI) If applicable, submits a copy of their official military discharge documents showing character of service and discharge under other than dishonorable conditions; and - (VII) Pass the certification examination or, if leaving active out-of-state (the state in which the individual is certified) or federal peace officer employment, pass the certification exam within six (6) months from the date of issuance of the provisional certification. - (VIII) Provisional certification applications are valid for one year from date of submission.